ranodeepbanerjee/fission/README.md

 <img src="https://docs.fission.io/images/logo.png" width="300">

-Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance.
+Fission is a fast serverless framework for Kubernetes which focuses on developer productivity and high performance.

 Fission operates on _just the code_: Docker and Kubernetes are